For ease of project deployment,

 sasjs compile step is also executed.
 The alias to run both compile and build steps is

-The JSON file contains all jobs and services and is used by the
+The JSON file is used by the

 SAS 9 Build Script¶